ashleydavis/rfsd-web-page-eleventy/src/outline.md

 Learn techniques for building and testing a frontend and connecting it to the backend.
 We'll quickly build out our frontend using live reload for fast feedback and refactor as we go to let clean code emerge on it's own.

-### Notes

-- Previously named: The twisted path of development

 # 4. The twisted path of development

 ## Planning, prototyping and navigating the changing path of development